asg017/sqlite-http/api.md

 - `http_post_headers`
 - `http_do_headers`

 Refer to each function's documentation below for more specifics.
-A version of this extension, temporarily called `http0-no-do.so`, removes these functions, in case you want to distribute the utility functions found in this project (`http_headers_get`, `http_headers_each`, etc.) to a broader audience, but don't want to become a vector for DDoS attacks.
+A version of this extension called `http0-no-net.so` removes these functions, in case you want to distribute the utility functions found in this project (`http_headers_get`, `http_headers_each`, etc.) to a broader audience, but don't want to become a vector for DDoS attacks.
+This is especially helpful when using [Datasette](https://datasette.io/).

 By default, no rate-limiting is set in this library.
 So if you run: